 The lingering effects of his fractured ankle began to affect his play and in 1937–38, he dropped to 10 goals and 19 points and was forced to retire after the season at age 33.

 The following season, Aurie was named player-coach of Detroit's AHL farm club, the Pittsburgh Hornets, but returned to the Red Wings for one final game on Jan.
-10, 1939 - scoring the winning goal against Montreal in a 3–0 shutout at Detroit.
+10, 1939 - scoring the winning goal against the Montreal Canadiens in a 3–0 shutout at Detroit.
 Aurie coached the Hornets from 1938 to 1944, and played 95 games for them over 4 seasons as player/coach.
+Aurie was also selected to the - IAHL Second All-Star Team in 1939.

 Aurie, a fearless and talented right wing, played for Detroit from 1927 through 1939.
 Through his tireless, selfless play, he thoroughly impressed then-owner James Norris.
 In fact, Norris’ admiration of Aurie motivated him to retire Aurie’s jersey No. 6 in 1938.
 Aurie became the first-ever Red Wing to be honored in this manner